dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 * Above4GDecoding is Enabled
 * CSM is Disabled(Enabling Windows8.1/10 WHQL Mode can do the same on some boards)
+* BIOS is up-to-date(Z390 and HEDT are known for having poorly written firmwares)

 ## Stuck on `OCS: No schema for DSDT, KernelAndKextPatch, RtVariable, SMBIOS, SystemParameters...`